 Subglottic stenosis is a narrowing of the airway just below the vocal cords.
 This narrowing can cause serious breathing difficulties.

 Subglottic stenosis can occur in children and adults.
-It is often discovered after a patient's breathing difficulties do not respond to treatments for unrelated conditions, such as asthma or bronchitis.
+It is often discovered after your breathing difficulties do not respond to treatments for unrelated conditions, such as asthma or bronchitis.

-If you or your child have been diagnosed with subglottic stenosis or are having breathing problems and don't know why, pediatric ENT specialists and experts at the Voice, Airway and Swallowing Program at Rush can help.
+If you or your child have been diagnosed with subglottic stenosis or are having breathing problems and don't know why, pediatric ENT specialists and our voice, airway and swallowing experts at Rush can help.